MischaU8/yumyum/tools/rectangle-box-tool-toggle-center-corner-previous-versions_D-akGamu3DQ.md

-yum yum Floyd here with a quick look at toggling between Center and Corner when using the rectangle and box tools and plasticity when creating a rectangular box simply press the Tab Key to toggle between Center and Corner use this handy hotkey for more flexibility
+yum yum Floyd here with a quick look at toggling between Center and Corner when using the rectangle and box tools in Plasticity when creating a rectangular box simply press the Tab Key to toggle between Center and Corner use this handy hotkey for more flexibility